j-u-p-iter/jupiter-tools/PNPM_USAGE.md

 pnpm --recursive run lint
 ```

-This command runs `lint` script for every project of the workspace.
+This command runs `lint` script for every project of the workspace concurrently.

 For the `build` script we use slightly different command, which looks like that: